Driving in Italy: All you Must Know Before you hit the road

 10. Parking in Italy

 When driving in Italy, parking may be a challenge.
-Many cities have limited parking spaces and strict regulations, so it’s important to research parking options ahead of time.
+Many cities have limited parking spaces and strict regulations, so it’s essential to research parking options in advance.

 For instance, some areas may have paid parking garages or street parking with meters, while others may require a permit.